lgarron/crypto-class/README.md

 ## Homeworks

-I had to create most of these "from scratch".
+I created most of these "from scratch".

 A few of the problems are taken from CS255.